coast fire coast fire calculator coast fi

 3. Not Accounting for Healthcare

 If you plan to coast in your 30s or 40s, you may face decades without employer-sponsored health insurance.
 In the US, marketplace plans can cost $400-$800/month for an individual.
-Factor this into your “coasting expenses” — it is a significant line item that many Coast FIRE calculators ignore.
+Factor it into your coasting expenses.
+It is a significant line item that many Coast FIRE calculators quietly ignore.

 4. Forgetting About Lifestyle Inflation